-Fundy National Park– A couple days exploring Fundy National Park is so good for the soul.
+Fundy National Park– A couple of days exploring Fundy National Park is so good for the soul.
 We hiked, beachcombed, played at the playground, checked out a graveyard, and more.
 You can find some more details about Herring Cove Beach and Point Wolf Beach from our previous blogs.

-We hiked the Caribou Plains trail, Dickson Falls and Herring Cove Beach.
+We hiked the Caribou Plains trail, Dickson Falls, and Herring Cove Beach.

 Here are just a few of the highlights and beauty that surrounded us as we explored nature as a family.

 E &S Candies and Kites – If you have a sweet tooth, you need to visit E&S Candies and Kites.
 They make fresh, buttery fudge in several flavours and they are gluten and nut-free!
 We also picked up a great quality kite to enjoy on our travels.

 Say Cheese Photography- We stopped in to chat with Darian Colbourne, the owner at Say Cheese Photography.
 You can get some pretty fun photos done there.
 There are costumes, props, and sets to choose from.
 So much fun!